 Enlargement of the parathyroid gland is the main risk factor for tertiary hyperparathyroidism.

 Hyperparathyroidism is more common in women, especially after menopause .
+It is also more common in people older than 50 years of age.
 Other factors that may increase your chance of developing hyperparathyroidism include:

 The level of calcium in the blood will determine the symptoms.
 Symptoms commonly seen with primary hyperparathyroidism include: